google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/offline-storage-pwa/index.md

 Whether you prefer to directly use these APIs or work with an abstraction library, take some time to get familiar with your options.

-Hopefully this guidance will help craft an offline experience that makes your PWA shine! ✨
+Hopefully this guidance will help you craft an offline experience that makes your PWA shine! ✨

-## **Background Reading**
+## Background reading

-* [State of offline storage APIs](https://docs.google.com/presentation/d/11CJnf77N45qPFAhASwnfRNeEMJfR-E_x05v1Z6Rh5HA/edit)
+* [State of Offline Storage APIs](https://docs.google.com/presentation/d/11CJnf77N45qPFAhASwnfRNeEMJfR-E_x05v1Z6Rh5HA/edit)
 by Joshua Bell

 * [Browser Database
 Comparison](http://nolanlawson.github.io/database-comparison/) by Nolan Lawson

-* [IndexedDB, WebSQL, LocalStorage — what blocks the DOM?](https://nolanlawson.com/2015/09/29/indexeddb-websql-localstorage-what-blocks-the-dom/)
+* [IndexedDB, WebSQL, LocalStorage — What Blocks the DOM?](https://nolanlawson.com/2015/09/29/indexeddb-websql-localstorage-what-blocks-the-dom/)

-* [How to think about databases (Pokedex research)](https://nolanlawson.com/2016/02/08/how-to-think-about-databases/)
+* [How to Think about Databases (Pokedex research)](https://nolanlawson.com/2016/02/08/how-to-think-about-databases/)

-* [Which APIs are supported in Web Workers and Service Workers?](https://nolanlawson.github.io/html5workertest/)
+* [Which APIs are Supported in Web Workers and Service Workers?](https://nolanlawson.github.io/html5workertest/)

 **Thanks to Nolan Lawson, Joshua Bell (whose work on Open Web Storage and